virajbhartiya/RecallOS/MIGRATION.md

 ## Extension IDs

-The Firefox extension ID has changed from `recallos@recallos.com` to `cognia@cognia.com`.
+The Firefox extension ID is `cognia@cognia.com`.
 If you have the extension installed, you may need to reinstall it.